Trova-Trip/nmi-widget-bugs/README.md

 **Demo app: https://nmi-test-131643827145.us-central1.run.app**

-No setup needed — open the link and follow the reproduction steps below.
-To run it locally instead, see [Running locally](#running-locally) at the end.

 ## Bug 1 — Payment fields intermittently hang on the loading spinner

 `NmiPayments` mounts three hosted-field iframes (`ccnumber`, `ccexp`, `cvv`)